madMAx43v3r/chia-plotter/README.md

 ## Phase 1

-As of now I have implemented phase 1 of the plotting algorithm, which is able to finish in less than 60 min on my i7-9750H (45W 6-core) with a regular SATA SSD.
+Phase 1 is able to finish in less than 60 min on my i7-9750H (45W 6-core) with a regular SATA SSD.

 I expect a full plot to finish in less than 3 hours on this particular machine, which is about 3x faster than with the official plotter.